LEVEL 2: NICARAGUA

 CLARITY ON THE “300” HOURS:

 Part of the Yoga Alliance requirement also includes “Non-contact hours”.
 This accounts for the time when you and I aren’t in the same room together – for example, readings/homework are “non-contact.”
 This makes up part of the 300 hours that is difficult to track so it is “estimated” when I submit my original curriculum to the Yoga Alliance.
 Some students were confused last year, as the 28 days obviously didn’t add up to a perfect 300 hours total.
 To be clear, each day will cover about eight to ten “contact” hours together, so around 250 hours in total.
-Keep in mind that the Yoga Alliance police are nowhere to be found in the rice fields of Bali…just sayin’.
 Also be prepared for fluidity in our schedule from time-to-time as I am also organic at times in my teaching.
-Every so often when the sun is setting, the birds are singing and you look like you need it, a spontaneous walk through the rice fields together rather than a book discussion, might be the call, cool?
-Don’t be surprised if I have you doing a ten-minute random dance routine in the middle of the yoga palapa from time to time.
-I am always interested in new dance moves.
+Every so often when the sun is setting, the birds are singing and you look like you need it, a spontaneous walk through along the beach rather than a book discussion might be the call, cool?
+Don’t be surprised if I blast music from time to time as I am always interested in new dance moves.

 Readings: Stay tuned.
 There will be a reading list (amended from last year) sent to you upon registration.

 WHO THIS COURSE IS NOT FOR:

 This is a second level program, so it is incredibly important that you arrive with an open mind and a beginner’s mindset.
 If you are an experienced yogi/teacher who has a hard time letting go of your role as a teacher, or if you are anal retentive about checking off all boxes/expectations/objectives, and/or are wanting to be affirmed of what you already know, then this will be challenging for all of us.
 (Ha!
 Just sayin’ like it is).